willthong/weddingwrangler/README.md

       later use in some sort of collage or slideshow
 * Support CSV export of guestlist
     * This will allow for mail-merging of physical invites and placecards
+* Support export of QR codes as an alternative RSVP option

 The project will mostly store and return text.
+It will accept and return images too, for 'memory' photos from guests, and as QR codes.
 Logged-in users will have the ability to interactively edit guest details.